luanti-org/contentdb/app/flatpages/policy_and_guidance.md

 ### 2.1.
 Acceptable Content

-Sexually-orientated content is not permitted.
+Sexually explicit content is not permitted.
 If in doubt at what this means, [contact us by raising a report](/report/).

 Content which depicts or encourages the use of illegal drugs (under the laws of the United Kingdom) is not permitted.